ruuda/blog/posts/musium.md

 so I kept my library on a spinning disk.
 Optimizing disk access patterns was a fun journey.
-Reading a few kilobytes of 16k files benefits enormously from a deep IO queue, because the arm can sweep across the disk and serve many reads along the way.
+Reading a few kilobytes of 16k files benefits enormously from a deep IO queue, because the head can sweep across the disk and serve many reads along the way.
 By bumping `/queue/nr_requests` in `/sys/block`,
 and reading with hundreds of threads, indexing 16k files with a cold page cache went down from 130s to 70s.

-Now I had a server that could serve my library, and I could start tracks with [rust-cast], but that’s still not a music player.
+Now I had a server that could serve my library, and I could even start tracks with [rust-cast], but that’s still not a music player.
 I needed a UI.